MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 **To update UEFI via Windows Update:**

 1. On your Surface Hub 2S, sign in as **Admin**.

     >[!Note]
     > If you don't know your username or admin password, you'll need to reset the device.
 For more information, see <a href="https://docs.microsoft.com/surface-hub/surface-hub-2s-recover-reset" target="_blank">Reset and recovery for Surface Hub 2S.</a>

 1. Go to **All apps** > **Settings** > **Update and Security** > **Windows Update**, and then install all updates.

 1. Restart the device.

 1. Verify the UEFI version by using the Surface app.

 1. At this point, if the UEFI version is not yet version  694.2938.768.0 or later, you can either repeat the above steps, or you can get the latest UEFI by installing the Windows 10 Team 2020 Update Bare Metal Recovery (BMR) image.

 **To update UEFI via Bare Metal Recovery (BMR) image:**

-1. Go to the [Surface recovery site](https://support.microsoft.com/surfacerecoveryimage) and select **Surface Hub 2S**
+1. Go to the [Surface recovery site](https://support.microsoft.com/surfacerecoveryimage) and select **Surface Hub 2S**.

-3. Enter your Hub Serial Number (located on the rear side of the Hub next to the power connection.)
+3. Enter your Hub Serial Number (located on the rear side of the Hub next to the power connection).

 4. Follow the directions to download the image onto a formatted USB drive through installing the Windows 10 Team 2020 Update.

 5. After the update has completed and the device enters the OOBE first time setup, you do not need to complete OOBE, the UEFI version will be updated.
 Instead power down the device by holding the power button until the screen turns off.

 ### Download Surface UEFI Configurator and Surface Hub 2 drivers and firmware

 On a separate PC:

 1. On the <a href="https://www.microsoft.com/download/details.aspx?id=46703" target="_blank"> Surface Tools for IT page</a>, select **Download**.

 1. Select and download the Surface UEFI Configurator MSI file and install it on a separate PC.
 The Surface UEFI Configurator tool can't be run on a Surface Hub 2S while the Windows 10 Team edition is installed.

 1. Download the <a href="https://www.microsoft.com/download/details.aspx?id=101974" target="_blank">Surface Hub 2 Drivers and Firmware Windows Installer MSI file</a>.
 You'll use this file when you install the new operating system.